Skip to main content

 A Systems Biology View of Wellness Mandates

-A approach reveals the inadequacy of viewing wellness through the lens of isolated biomarkers obtained under duress.
+A systems biology approach reveals the inadequacy of viewing wellness through the lens of isolated biomarkers obtained under duress.
 Health is an emergent property of a complex, interconnected network.
 A mandatory screening extracts a few nodes from this network without understanding their dynamic relationships or the environmental inputs that shape them.

 The table below contrasts the biomarkers typically examined in a corporate wellness program with the biomarkers that are actually sensitive to the psychosocial stress such a program might induce.
 This reveals a fundamental disconnect between what is being measured and what may be systemically impacted.